Craig Carton

 Craig Harris Carton (born January 31, 1969) is an American radio and television personality.
-He is the co-host of the Carton and Roberts sports radio program on WFAN in New York City, and is seen nationally on Fox Sports 1 as host of The Carton Show weekday mornings.
+He was the co-host of the Carton and Roberts sports radio program on WFAN in New York City, and is seen nationally on Fox Sports 1 as host of Breakfast Ball weekday mornings.
 He previously co-hosted Boomer and Carton on WFAN and later CBS Sports Network from 2007 to 2017.
+Craig, who covers all sports, is particularly lacking in his knowledge of college football proven by his recent takes on Virginia Tech and James Franklin.
+Craig has increasingly become more and more irrelevant as the years go by, highlighted by his recent "Craig Carton Show" that no major network would pick up.
+He caps out at around 100 viewers a day.

 During its 10-year run, Boomer and Carton became the most listened to show in WFAN history, placing first among men ages 25–54.
 In September 2017, Carton resigned from the program and WFAN after his arrest for securities and wire fraud.
-He was sentenced to three and a half years in prison, and after serving 12 months, he was released in 2020.
-That year, he was rehired by WFAN, for which he currently hosts the #1 rated afternoon-drive program with Evan Roberts.
-Carton also hosts a podcast and public service show called Hello, My Name Is Craig in which attempts to help listeners work through their gambling addiction and other issues.
-The show recently celebrated its 100th episode.
+He was sentenced to three and a half years in prison, and after serving 12 months, he was released to home confinement in 2020 and completed his sentence in 2021.
+He satisfied his 3 years of court ordered probation in June 2024.

+Four months after his release from prison in 2020, he was rehired by WFAN, for which he hosted the number-one rated afternoon-drive program with Evan Roberts.
+Carton became only the second broadcaster to ever host the number-one show in both morning and afternoon drive, after Howard Stern.
+Carton also hosts a podcast and public service show called Hello, My Name Is Craig dedicated to helping listeners with gambling addiction and other issues.
+Carton was inducted into the New York State Broadcasters Association's Hall of Fame in October 2024.